suite-mang/Desktop-Tic-Tac-Toe/README.md

 Also, add a toolbar with three buttons.
 These buttons are for selecting players and resetting the game.
 When you click on the player button, it should change to represent either a human player or a computer.
 So in total, the program should support four game modes: player versus player, player versus computer, computer versus player, and computer versus computer.

 Optionally, you can add a small delay (about a second) when a computer makes a move.
 This will allow you to follow the game when during computer vs. computer mode.

+Fortesting purposes
+Human vs Human
+Human vs Robot
+Robot vs Human
+Robot vs Robot
+Exit